-A career diplomat with over three decades of experience, scholar of international relations and former journalist, Mr. Venu Rajamony is the Ambassador of India to the Netherlands since June 2017.
+A career diplomat with over three decades of experience, scholar of international relations and former journalist, Mr. Venu Rajamony was former Ambassador of India to the Netherlands from 2017-2020.
 He is also the Permanent Representative of India to the Organization for Prohibition of Chemical Weapons in The Hague as well as responsible for India’s relations with the International Court of Justice and the Permanent Court of Arbitration.

 Ambassador Rajamony’s tenure has seen a vibrancy in India-Netherlands relations like never before with the exchange of several high-level visits and a number of unique initiatives to enhance the profile of India.
 He also authored two books during this period – What We Can Learn From The Dutch – Rebuilding Kerala post 2018 Floods and India and the Netherlands – Past, Present and Future.

 During Ambassador Venu Rajamony’s tenure, King Willem-Alexander and Queen Maxima paid their first State visit to India in October 2019 accompanied by the largest ever trade mission from the Netherlands to a foreign country, comprising of 250 representatives of 140 companies and knowledge institutions.
 Prime Minister Mark Rutte also visited India in 2018 while visits from India to the Netherlands have included that of External Affairs Minister Dr.S.Jaishankar in November 2019, Prime Minister Narendra Modi in June 2017 and Chief Ministers of Himachal Pradesh, Kerala and West Bengal.